DeadstockFox/to-do-React/README.md

 npm run client - react | npm run server - express server | postgress server: running

-[x] Make sql database file with test data to prove databse works [] Database tables should have "id", "description", "complete indicator" (more detail?)
+[x] Make sql database file with test data to prove databse works [x] Database tables should have "id", "description", "complete indicator" (more detail?)
-[] Create GET route on server to pull test data from database [] Create GET route on component to display on DOM (figure out how you want sections displayed) [] Create html sections on DOM with inputs for task descriptions [] Create POST route for inputs to server
+[x] Create GET route on server to pull test data from database (test in Postman) [x] Create GET route on component to display on DOM (figure out how you want sections displayed) [] Create html sections on DOM with inputs for task descriptions [] Create POST route for inputs to server
 [] Add server-side POST request to upload to database, make sure posted items appear on DOM